a-luna/aaronluna.dev/content/flask_api_tutorial/part-5/index.md

 from flask_restplus.inputs import URL from flask_restplus.reqparse import RequestParser

-from app.util.datetime_util import make_tzaware, DATE_MONTH_NAME
+from flask_api_tutorial.util.datetime_util import make_tzaware, DATE_MONTH_NAME

 def widget_name(name):
     """Validation method for a string containing only letters, numbers, '-' and '_'.""" if not re.compile(r"^[\w-]+$").match(name):
         raise ValueError(
             f"'{name}' contains one or more invalid characters.
-Widget name must contain " "only letters, numbers, hyphen and underscore characters."
+Widget name must " "contain only letters, numbers, hyphen and underscore characters."
         )
     return name

 def future_date_from_string(date_str):
-    """Validation method for a date formatted as a string, the date must NOT be in the past."""
+    """Validation method for a date in the future, formatted as a string."""
     try:
         parsed_date = parser.parse(date_str)
     except ValueError:
         raise ValueError(
             f"Failed to parse '{date_str}' as a valid date.
-You can use any format recognized " "by dateutil.parser.
-For example, all of the strings below are valid ways to " "represent the same date: '2018-5-13' -or- '05/13/2018' -or- 'May 13 2018'."
+You can use any format " "recognized by dateutil.parser.
+For example, all of the strings below " "are valid ways to represent the same date: '2018-5-13' -or- '05/13/2018' " "-or- 'May 13 2018'."
         )

     if parsed_date.date() < date.today():
         raise ValueError(
-            f"Successfully parsed {date_str} as {parsed_date.strftime(DATE_MONTH_NAME)}. "
+            f"Successfully parsed {date_str} as "
-            "However, this value must be a date in the future and " f"{parsed_date.strftime(DATE_MONTH_NAME)} is BEFORE "
+            f"{parsed_date.strftime(DATE_MONTH_NAME)}.
+However, this value must be a " f"date in the future and {parsed_date.strftime(DATE_MONTH_NAME)} is BEFORE " f"{datetime.now().strftime(DATE_MONTH_NAME)}"
-            f"{datetime.now().strftime(DATE_MONTH_NAME)}"
         )
     deadline = datetime.combine(parsed_date.date(), time.max)